 Other possibilities: Idris Elba, Mandela: Long Walk to Freedom; Tom Hanks (or in Best Supporting Actor category), Saving Mr. Banks; Hugh Jackman, Prisoners; Michael B. Jordan, Fruitvale Station.

-Best Actress - Comedy or Musical: Amy Adams, American Hustle; Sandra Bullock, The Heat; Scarlett Johansson for Joseph Gordon-Levitt's Don Jon; Melissa McCarthy, The Heat; Meryl Streep, August: Osage County.
+Best Actress in a Motion Picture Comedy or Musical: Amy Adams, American Hustle; Sandra Bullock, The Heat; Scarlett Johansson for Joseph Gordon-Levitt's Don Jon; Melissa McCarthy, The Heat; Meryl Streep, August: Osage County.

 Other possibilities: Greta Gerwig for Noah Baumbach's Frances Ha; Julia Louis-Dreyfus, Enough Said.

 Other possibilities: Bradley Cooper, American Hustle (or in Best Supporting Actor category); James Gandolfini, Enough Said (or in Best Supporting Actor category); Ben Stiller, The Secret Life of Walter Mitty.